The Adventist Church Dilemma with Evangelism

 Evangelism as “wining of souls” is a concept that needs to

-is more likely to cultivate legalism than evangelism as the
+souls,” is more likely to cultivate legalism than evangelism

-you are thinking that the Adventist Church does
+that many of you are thinking that the Adventist Church does

 have the "keeping and winning."
 That is not really so.
 Take

 an objective look at why we do things: How we make our

 appeals; how often we have appeals for persons to get

 baptized; how we set our goals for winning; how often we

 I can hear the preacher saying with his booming voice: "Go